eugenetangkj/tp/docs/DeveloperGuide.md

       Use case resumes from Step 1.

-**Extensions**

-* 1a.
-InternBuddy detects that no parameter is given.
-    * 1a1.
-InternBuddy prompts the user for a `find` command of the correct format.
+* 2a.
+InternBuddy detects that the internship whose details are currently displayed in the right UI panel has been deleted by this `delete` command.
+    * 2a1.
+InternBuddy resets the right UI panel to display the introductory message.

-      Use case resumes from Step 1.
+      Use case resumes from Step 2.

-* 1b.
-InternBuddy detects that one or more parameters given are invalid.
-    * 1b1.
-InternBuddy prompts the user for a `find` command of the correct format.
+**Use Case: Clear all internship entries**

+**MSS**

+1. User requests to clear all internship entries stored in InternBuddy.
+2. InternBuddy deletes all internship entries.
+It resets the right UI panel to display the introductory message and shows a success message.

+    Use case ends.

+**Use Case: Get Help**

+**MSS**

+1. User requests for help in using InternBuddy.
+2. InternBuddy opens up a new window that displays the list of commands supported by InternBuddy and provides the link to InternBuddy's user guide.

-      Use case resumes from Step 1.
+    Use case ends.

 **Use case: Exit InternBuddy**

 **MSS**

-1. User requests to exit InternBuddy
+1. User requests to exit InternBuddy.
-2. InternBuddy displays exit message and closes the application
+2. InternBuddy closes.

     Use case ends.

-*{More to be added}*

 ### Non-Functional Requirements